 - 8.1 Policy.
 The Board shall exercise its authority to determine standards, qualifications, and criteria in order to fill bargaining unit vacancies with the best possible candidates.
 Prior to making the decision to hire a candidate to fill a bargaining unit vacancy, the appropriate administrator(s) shall consider recommendations which have resulted from the review of candidates by employees in the department/unit. - 8.2 Offer of Employment.
-A successful applicant will receive a letter offering employment and providing, among other information, name, starting date, employment unit, salary, tenure or non-tenure status, credit towards tenure, and principal place of employment. - 8.3 Notice of Appointment.
-Prior to the beginning of employment and, subsequently, upon a significant change in status (i.e., items a, e, g, i, m below and any special salary increases), each employee will receive a Notice of Appointment signed by the President or his/her representative and the employee.
-The University may enclose informational addenda, except that such addenda may not abridge the employee's rights or benefits provided in this Agreement.
-The University Notice of Appointment shall contain the following elements: - (a) Professional Classification System title, class code, rank and appointment type; - (b) Employment unit (e.g., department, school, college, institute, center, etc.) - (c) The dates of appointment;
+A successful applicant will receive a letter offering employment and providing, among other information, name, starting date, employment unit, salary, tenure or non-tenure status, credit towards tenure, and principal place of employment. - .3 Appointment Status. : At any point in time, the faculty member may login to Workday to view the current job details of their position.
+Information not available on Workday may be obtained through the Provost's Office or Human Resources.
+Available information includes:

-- (d) Special conditions of employment; - (e) A statement that the position is (1) tenured, (2) non-tenure earning, (3) tenure-earning, (4) non-permanent status earning, or (5) permanent status; - (f) A statement that the employee's signature on the Notice of Appointment shall not be deemed a waiver of the right to process a grievance with respect thereto in compliance with Article 20; - (g) A statement about notice provisions. - (h) A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the Regulations of the Board and the University, and this Agreement; - (i) Percent of full-time effort (FTE) assigned; - (j) Salary rate; - (k) A statement of non-discrimination conforming with Article 6; - (I) A statement informing the employee of the obligation to report outside activity and conflict of interest under the provisions of Article 19 and the Agreement; and - (m)Principal place of employment. - 8.4 Appointments. - (a) The academic year appointment for faculty shall be for 39 weeks.
+- (a) Professional Classification System title, class code, rank and appointment type; - (b) Employment unit (e.g., department, school, college, institute, center, etc.) - (c) The dates of appointment; - (d) Special conditions of employment; - (e) A statement that the position is (1) tenured, (2) non-tenure earning, (3) tenureearning, (4) non-permanent status earning, or (5) permanent status; - A statement that the employee's signature on the Notice of Appointment shall not be deemed a waiver of the right to process a grievance with respect thereto in compliance with Article 20; - (g) A statement about notice provisions. - (h) A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the Regulations of the Board and the University, and this Agreement; - (i) Percent of full-time effort (FTE) assigned; - (j) Salary rate; - (k) Principal place of employment. - 8.4 Appointments. - (a) The academic year appointment for faculty shall be for 39 weeks.
 In cases where the mission of the unit warrants the conversion from an academic year appointment to a calendar year appointment, the salary conversion will be done proportionally.
 Non-teaching employees may be appointed for periods between nine and twelve months by mutual agreement. - (b) Supplemental Summer Appointments. - (1) Policy.
 In recognition of the demonstrated quality and expertise of the FAU faculty, the University, at its discretion, shall endeavor, within the confines of curricular needs, student demand, and available funding, to maximize faculty teaching assignments.
 No employee shall be obligated to accept a supplemental summer appointment.
 An employee must accept an offer of a summer appointment within ten days of the offer or forfeit his/her Preference.
 Supplemental summer appointments shall be offered, either verbally or in writing, no later than five weeks prior to the beginning of the appointment if practicable, in accordance with written criteria.
 The criteria shall be made available in each college and shall apply to all summer appointments in that college.
 The criteria shall consider the employees' educational qualifications and experience.